-The current version of JavaScript enables the use of arrow functions with no arguments to achieve similar behavior to "Do Expression".
-The main difference in this case, is the final statement/expression will implicitly return it's Completion Record [29, 6.2.4]
+The current version of JavaScript enables the use of immediately invoked arrow functions with no arguments to achieve similar behavior to "Do expression", an example of this can be seen in the Listing below.
+The main difference between immediately invoked arrow functions and "Do expression" is the final statement/expression will implicitly return its Completion Record [31, Sect.
+6.2.4], and we do not need a return statement.

-This example is very similar, as it uses an unnamed function [29, 15.2] which is invoked immediately to produce similar behavior to the "Do Expression" proposal.
+The example below is very similar to the one above, and uses an unnamed function [31, 15.2] which is invoked immediately to produce similar behavior to the "Do expression" proposal.